DFE-Digital/teacher-services-tech-docs/source/operating-a-service/incident-playbook.html.md

 ## Provide updates during the incident (usually comms lead)

-Keep all conversations and status updates about the incident on the dedicated Slack incident channel.
+Keep all conversations and status updates about the incident on the dedicated Teams incident thread.

-Use the Slack IncidentBot `/incident update` command to update:

-- Description
-- Priority
-- Leads

-Update stakeholders on the Slack incident channel regularly, until the incident has been resolved.
+Update stakeholders on the incident thread regularly, until the incident has been resolved.
 This might be every hour for high risk incidents, but at least every time something changes.
-Make sure your team is kept updated too by linking them to the incident channel.
+Make sure your team is kept updated too by linking them to the incident thread.

-You might also need to send emails or Teams messages to make sure all contacts are updated.

 ## Close and finish reporting on the incident

 1. Update the running incident report
-2. Close the incident on using `/incident close` command in Slack
+2. Update the Teams incident thread
 3. Confirm that the incident has been automatically resolved on the [service status dashboard](https://teacher-services-status.education.gov.uk/) (it may take 5 mins to update)
 4. If this was a P1 incident, then it needs to be reported as a Major Incident to the central DfE team.
 See [Reporting a Major incident](https://educationgovuk.sharepoint.com/:w:/r/sites/TeacherServices/Shared%20Documents/Incidents/Reporting%20an%20Incident%20as%20a%20Major%20Incident.docx?d=w20b0829dd7884ecf8db8ea587d416fb6&csf=1&web=1&e=nyb9tL)